tommhuth/webpack-dynamic-imports-chunking/README.md

+# This is now a simple webpack config minimum for
+* Async and entry style js split
+* SCSS extraction to async and entry
+* Tree shaking with side effects preserved (and working scss)

 # Async imports' child imports do not end up in async imports chunk

 This is a simple repo to recreate the Webpack bug reported here: https://github.com/webpack/webpack/issues/6359